matloff/omsi/README.md

 <b><i>Connecting to the server:</i></b>

-Download and install the package as above, though you will only use the file
+Download and install the package as above, and then run
-<b>OmsiGui.py</b>.
-Run

 <pre>
 python OmsiGui.py